Bias and Fairness in Data-Driven Decision-Making

 Given the increasing density of and demand for urban space, new methods are needed to quantify real-time, localized populations and to understand how mobility behavior is impacted by exogenous shocks, such as natural disasters and pandemics, and neighborhood change driven by economic, social, and cultural shifts.

 The Neighborhood Exposome

-This initiative consists of hyperlocal sensor networks and participatory sensing across five large-scale real-world community test-beds in New York City.
-This intensive study of neighborhoods is creating the observational and participatory data to build data-driven models of neighborhood dynamics and support direct engagement with residents for community-led, and data-informed, planning processes.
+Through partnerships with community organizations and city agencies, we harness observational and participatory data to build data-driven models of neighborhood dynamics and support direct engagement with residents for community-led, data-informed planning processes.